SwipeSpark/NfP-Reports/README.md

-# SwipeSpark Report Database
+# Holdings Report Database
-A database and storage of all the reports and whitepapers ever written by SwipeSpark not-for-profits and for profits.
+A database and storage of all the reports and whitepapers ever written by Sustainable Transport Holdings